-Lenders continue to take a more commercial view of the sector, and margins have been increased to reflect the risks associated with income restrictions.
+Unsurprisingly, lenders continue to take a more commercial view of the sector, and margins are set to reflect the risks associated with income restrictions.
 This will impact on future WRHA borrowings, and will need to be factored into financial planning.
-In line with the adopted Treasury Management Strategy, WRHA will increasingly look towards facility arrangements to make the best use of its assets.
-Refinancing existing loan portfolios to create further borrowing headroom will be actively pursued, which will be supported by the newly created Asset and Liability Register.
+In line with the adopted Treasury Management Strategy, WRHA will increasingly look towards facility arrangements to make the best use of its assets for borrowing Refinancing existing loan portfolios to create further purposes. borrowing headroom will be actively pursued, which will be supported with reference to the Asset and Liability Register.
 In taking this approach, the Association acknowledges that there are still a limited number of lenders in the market, and that increasingly commercial terms will be applied.
 However, cautious assumptions have been used in the development of the 5 year financial plan, which confirm that such an approach can be accommodated from a viability perspective.

 Alongside the wider long-term borrowing concerns, there remains a limited range of products available to purchasers of Shared Ownership homes, which is still compounded by high deposit requirements.
-This continues to pose a disincentive to develop shared ownership products, which is a concern given the increased level of emphasis on delivering home ownership initiatives.
+This continues to pose a disincentive to develop shared ownership products.
 The model shared ownership lease, introduced as part of the "Protected Area Status", has alleviated some of these concerns by allowing leaseholders to purchase 100% of the equity in their property.
-Nonetheless, sales risks remain, and WRHA will continue with its approach of only providing shared ownership homes where a clear demand can be evidenced.
+In addition, the Government, as part of its White Paper commitments, is to look again at the grant-funded shared ownership model with a view simplifying arrangements to assist with mortgageability. to Nonetheless, at the present time sales risks remain, and WRHA will continue with its approach of only providing shared ownership homes where a clear demand can be evidenced.